jwasilgeo/choropleth-hillshade/README.md

 ![ChoroSample](docs/ChoroSample.png)

-Raster cell size and overall shadow length are set as tool params.
+**Raster cell size** and overall **shadow length** are set as tool parameters.
 Compare the different polygon "heights" and the shadows they can cast below:

 ![Shadow4](docs/Shadow4.png)

 ![Shadow5](docs/Shadow5.png)

 ![Shadow6](docs/Shadow6.png)

+#### Other info:
+* Software: This PYT requires ArcGIS for Desktop (ArcMap) 10.1 SP1 or higher, with access to either the Spatial Analyst or 3D Analyst extension.
+* **Important ArcMap environment options:**
+  * Navigate to: _ArcMap --> Geoprocessing menu --> Geoprocessing Options... -->_
+  * Check ON "Overwrite the outputs..."
+  * Check OFF "Background Processing"
+* **Raster Cell Size** tool option: numeric values with units of degrees lat/long; for example, try `0.1` or `0,1` depending on your locale, and then continue to experiment with smaller values.

 #### Inspiration:
 * Stewart, James and Kennelly, Patrick J. (2010).